KairosHive/adalog/README.md

 ## ❤️ Acknowledgments

-Thanks to the Goofi-Pipe team for providing the underlying data processing framework.
+Thanks to the goofi-pipe team for providing the underlying data processing framework.